The Benefits Of Seeing A Cognitive Psychologist

 Ulric (Dick) Neisser is commonly thought of as the “father of cognitive psychology” and was a major advocate for ecological approaches to cognitive research.
 Without him, cognitive psychology in behavioral psychology, educational psychology, social psychology, and others wouldn’t exist.
 His work was incredibly important to the development of psychological counseling and more.

 What are the 3 main cognitive theories?

 Rather than three, Jean Piaget was a psychological constructivist who proposed the four main cognitive theories: Sensorimotor Stage, Preoperational Stage, Concrete Operational Stage, and Formal Operation.
-The first of these stages within cognitive processes occur between a person's birth and when they are two, being marked by trial and error and initial experiences.
+The first of these stages within cognitive processes occurs between a person's birth and when they are two, being marked by trial and error and initial experiences.
 The second stage is from age two to seven and is believed to be when children develop memory.
-The third is from age seven to eleven, where children begin to have logical thought and are no longer egocentric, as defined by cognitive psychology.
+The third is from age seven to eleven when children begin to have logical thought and are no longer egocentric, as defined by cognitive psychology.
 Finally, the fourth stage carries on into young adulthood and involves using abstract thinking when faced with problems, rather than just relying on personal experience.
 These stages have been used as foundations in psychology counseling and beyond.